ndigrazia/Conversational-Architectural-AI-Chatbot/README.md

 OPENAI_API_KEY_RAG: This variable likely holds the API key for OpenAI's Retrieval-Augmented Generation (RAG) model.
 Replace the placeholder with your actual OpenAI API key.

+HUGGINGFACEHUB_API_TOKEN_INDEXING: This variable probably holds the API key for OpenAI used in the indexing process.
+Ensure you replace the placeholder with your actual HuggingFace API key.

+HUGGINGFACEHUB_API_TOKEN_RAG: This variable likely holds the API key for OpenAI's Retrieval-Augmented Generation (RAG) model.
+Replace the placeholder with your actual HuggingFace API key.

 CHROMADB_IMAGE: Specifies the Docker image for the ChromaDB service.
 Docker images are used to package applications and their dependencies.

 CHATBOT_RAG_IMAGE: Specifies the Docker image for the chatbot using the RAG model.